-The Center for Psychological Studies offers the professional community a series of continuing education programs each year, featuring nationally renowned presenters.
+The Center for Psychological Studies offers the professional community a series of continuing education programs each year, featuring nationally recognized speakers.
 Constantly seeking the expert knowledge of the center's faculty and other leading professionals within the field, these courses offer the latest information in psychology and mental health in both a practical lecture and hands-on format.
 Workshops are specifically designed to meet the needs of postgraduate professionals in the field.

 The Center for Psychological Studies continuing education program is approved by the American Psychological Association; the State of Florida Board of Clinical Social Work, Marriage and Family Therapy, and Mental Health Counseling; and the State of Florida Board of Medical Therapies/Psychology Office of School Psychology to offer continuing education.
+Nova Southeastern University's Center for Psychological Studies is approved by the National Association of School Psychologists to provide continuing education for school psychologists and is a National Board for Certified Counselors NBCC-Approved Continuing Education Provider (ACEP) and may offer NBCC-approved clock hours for events that meet NBCC requirements.
 Attendance can be applied to State of Florida requirements for re-licensure and is often accepted by other state licensing boards.